 Gathering Native Foods, 2014

-Co-Designer Gathering Native Foodsis a suite of touchscreen mini-games co-designed by Elizabeth LaPensée in collaboration with the Hibulb Cultural Center on behalf of Tulalip tribes and Oregon Museum of Science and Industry.
+Co-Designer Gathering Native Foodsis a suite of touchscreen mini-games co-designed by Elizabeth LaPensée in collaboration with the Hibulb Cultural Center and Natural History Preserve on behalf of Tulalip tribes and Oregon Museum of Science and Industry.
 Mini-games include clam digging, wild blackberry picking, and salmon catching in ways that honor land and community available in museums through a national tour of Roots of Wisdom: Native Knowledge, Shared Science.

 Max's Adventures, 2013